ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter5.md

 ```

-Which of the following are not important when interpreting the effects of individual variables?
+Which of the following is not important when interpreting the effects of individual variables?